 - 5. Scan the SET SECOND FIXED LENGTH label. - 6.
 Set the second fixed label length by scanning the correct digits from this page.
-The selectable range is from 03 to 50 digits. - 7.
+The selectable range is from 03 to 50 (IBM Interface the range is from 03 to 32 digits). - 7.
 Scan the END label to complete the procedure.